-The Silver Bank is part of the much larger Sanctuary for the Marine Mammals of the Dominican Republic, one of very few places on Earth where swimming with humpback whales is officially sanctioned, permitted and regulated.
-As a sanctuary, all activities within its bounds are subject to very specific regulations that also apply to the activity of swimming with the whales.
-These regulations serve several purposes.
-First and foremost they protect the whales from harassment but they also happen to provide the best chance of a lasting and meaningful encounter for our guests.
+The Silver Bank is part of the much larger Sanctuary for the Marine Mammals of the Dominican Republic.
+This is one of very few places on Earth where swimming with humpback whales is officially sanctioned, permitted and regulated.
+As a Marine Protected Area, all activities, including swimming, are subject to very specific regulations.
+These serve several purposes.
+First and foremost they protect the whales, but they also provide you with the best chance of a lasting and meaningful encounter.

-The technique outlined by the regulations is referred to as a Soft-In-Water encounter, the only type of in-water interaction permitted in the Sanctuary.
-The basis of a Soft-In-Water encounter is a passive, non-aggressive activity wherein the participants float quietly on the surface of the ocean in the vicinity of a tolerant and cooperative whales and allow the natural curiosity of the whales to draw them closer.
+A Soft-In-Water encounter (the only type of swimmer interaction permitted the Sanctuary) is a low impact non-aggressive activity.
+Swimmers simply float calmly in the vicinity of a tolerant and cooperative whale, allowing the natural curiosity of the whale to draw them closer.

-People often ask: “how close do we get to the whales?" which is the wrong question.
-The correct question is: “how close do the whales get to us?"
-It is impossible for a swimmer to get close to a whale that does not want to be approached, but a curious whale can approach swimmers closely.
-During all in-water interactions the whales choose to approach or not and are in control of the distance, duration, and tempo of any encounter.
+People often ask us: “how close do we get to the whales?" and we re-phrase it to “how close do the whales get to us?"
+It is impossible to get close to a whale that does not want to be approached.
+But, as you may find out, a curious whale can approach swimmers very closely.
+During all soft-in-water interactions the whales are in control of the distance, duration, and tempo of any encounter.

-Because humpback whales are wild animals there is no way to predict the outcome of every opportunity, but using this non-aggressive technique has resulted in whale encounters that have lasted anywhere from minutes to hours.
+Because humpback whales are wild animals there is no way to predict the outcome of every opportunity, but using this non-aggressive technique has resulted in interactions that last anywhere from minutes to hours each day.